 All of the above models suggest that there is no right model that works for every business.
-You need to adopt what works best for you based on your business.
+As a sales leader, you need to adopt what works best for you based on your business.

 One of the best ways to go about sales commissions is to keep it standard and simple and then expand and experiment with different models only when it is not working for you.
 There are a few important factors that you can use to experiment.

 Step 2: Evaluate the Stage Your Company Is In

 If you are a growth stage company, you might want to go aggressive on the sales commissions structure to close as many businesses as possible.
 In the case of a cash-strapped company or a startup low on funds, you might look into a conservative approach with a lot of incentive pay compared to fixed pay.

 Step 3: Evaluate the Industry of Your Company